The International Steam Pages

 The Friends of the National Railway Museum have now been incorporated as a chapter of the The Indian Steam Railway Society (updated 8th May 2006).

-Satish Pai tells (23rd November 2003) me he has tidied up the steam page on the IRFCA site - http://www.irfca.org/faq/faq-steam.html - and mentioned some more of the locos under consideration for renovation, etc. For a pretty full list of preserved steam in India there were links on www.indiansteamrailwaysociety.org but that has died, much but not all of the material is available on http://www.irfca.org/steam/, the IRFCA site also has a steam gallery (25th May 2011).
+Satish Pai tells (23rd November 2003) me he has tidied up the steam page on the IRFCA site - http://www.irfca.org/faq/faq-steam.html - and mentioned some more of the locos under consideration for renovation, etc. For a pretty full list of preserved steam in India there were links on http://www.indiansteamrailwaysociety.in/, (link harmful by July 2020), much but not all of the material is available on http://www.irfca.org/steam/, the IRFCA site also has a steam gallery (25th May 2011).

 One beneficial result of the 150th railway celebrations was the rash of new railway museums being established around the country.
 One of special interest to me, given my oft-stated preference for narrow gauge steam, is the establishment by the South Eastern Railway of a specifically narrow gauge museum at Nagpur (21st January 2003).
 Jaideep Gupta, gjaideep@hotmail.com - senior divisional electrical engineer and co-ordinator 150 yrs celebrations - would welcome suggestions (and even contributions) for this worthwhile project.